sugimx/Boom-Blu/README.md

 ## 📄 License

-This project is licensed under the MIT License - see LICENSE file for details.
+This project is licensed under the MIT License

 ---